The Concord Curriculum

 Creative Mathematics Kit (P1-3)

 Concord Primary School is proud to introduce the Creative Mathematics Kit for all Primary 1-3 students.
-This programme will allow every student to bring back a Math Kit which consists of resources/ manipulatives such as measuring tape, jelly-making mould, measuring beaker, number cards, etc during the school holiday.
+This programme will allow every student to bring back a Math Kit which consists of resources/manipulatives such as measuring tape, jelly-making mold, measuring beaker, number cards, etc during the school holiday.